zhreshold/opencv-bootstrap/README.md

 Set up OpenCV c++ project in a few seconds, good for Visual Studio in Windows/OS X/Linux, etc

 ### What's new
+- Release version for windows is now available!
+One can use the tool without having to download and install CMake.
+[Download](https://github.com/ZhreShold/opencv-bootstrap/releases/download/v0.1-beta/opencv-bootstrap-0.1-beta.zip)
 - Add script for creating vs2015 project
 - More elegant way to organize code
 - Add Eclipse CDT generator on unix-like systems